manuel12/django-expense-tracker/README.md

 # Expense Tracker

-Expense Tracker will help you track, have charts on and statistics about your expenses.
+An Expense Tracker application that can help you track and list expenses, and analyze charts and statistics about them.

 <div float="left">
   <img src="https://user-images.githubusercontent.com/4129325/221216267-0067eb7d-3be7-4771-a621-92907c10105a.png" title="Expense Tracker Desktop" alt="Expense Tracker Desktop" width="650" height="357" style="display: inline"/>